 The 8th grade class trip is a mandatory educational trip for all 8th graders who are eligible.
 The student who does not attend the 8th grade trip will not be allowed to attend school during that time and therefore accrues absences.
-Students who accrue 30 or more detentions prior to the trip will forfeit the privilege of participation in the trip.
+Students must have the necessary character to participate in the 8th grade trip.
 Students must be passing to participate in Recognition Night.
 Cancellation policy: If a student is not able to participate in the class trip, he may be responsible for reimbursing the class for all non-refundable items.
 (This amount may be prorated to take into account amounts paid to the class fund fee.)

-Students are required to participate in a variety of fundraising activities to offset the cost of the trip.
+Students are required to participate in fundraising activities to offset the cost of the trip.
 Students must meet eligibility requirements to participate.